 NC BoS CoC coordinates and implements a comprehensive system to address homeless issues in its 79-county area.
-As a CoC, the NC BoS CoC is responsible for four main areas:
+As a CoC, NC BoS is responsible for four main areas:

 - 1. Administering NC BoS CoC governance and working committees - 2.
 Submitting funding applications - 3.
 Coordinating data collection and assessment - 4.
 Planning for the future of the CoC a.
 NC BoS CoC Steering Committee